yoisar/bingo/README.md

 ## Simple Bingo
-I develop it in 2007.
-This app was developed for the solidarity events of Rotary Club Posadas Oeste en Posadas, Misiones, Argentina.
+This app was developed in 2007 for the solidarity events of Rotary Club Posadas Oeste en Posadas, Misiones, Argentina.
  This app, simulates the lottery drum showing random numbers from 1 to 100.
  It was developed using the Prado Framework (https://github.com/yoisar/prado)